 Milton is a graduate of the London School of Economics (BSc), Berklee College of Music (BMus) and the University of Surrey (PhD).
-He has lectured and given keynote presentations at the Royal Academy of Music, Royal Musical Association, European Sleep Research Society, British Sleep Society, St. Bart’s Hospital, Smithsonian Institute, Charterhouse, Canterbury Christ Church, The Science Museum, Manchester Science Festival, Aldeburgh Music, Ableton’s 2017 Loop Conference (Berlin) and his work has been featured in the Times Higher Education and BBC Radio 4’s Midweek.
+He has lectured, given keynote presentations and been exhibited at the Royal Academy of Music, TedX, Royal Musical Association, Royal Society of Medicine, Royal Physiological Society, The Design Museum, European Sleep Research Society, British Sleep Society, St. Bart’s Hospital, Smithsonian Institute, Charterhouse School, Canterbury Christ Church, The Science Museum, Manchester Science Festival, Aldeburgh Music, Ableton’s 2017 Loop Conference (Berlin) and his work has been featured in the Times Higher Education, The Guardian, BBC Radio 3 Music Matters, BBC Radio 4 Inside Science, and BBC Radio 4’s Midweek.
 He has won awards and commendations for writing, teaching, research and his charity work.

-Milton is Senior Lecturer of Music at the University of Surrey and Professor of Jazz Guitar at the Royal College of Music, and lives in London with his wife, the guitarist Bridget Mermikides and his daughter Chloe, a 5-year old experimental noise-artist.
+Milton is Reader of Music at the University of Surrey and Professor of Jazz Guitar at the Royal College of Music, and the deputy director of the International Guitar Research Centre.
+He lives in London with his wife, the guitarist Bridget Mermikides and his daughter Chloe, a 7-year old experimental noise-artist.

 To find out more about Milton.
 Visit website